Average U.S. Income: How Much Do Americans Earn?

 The persistent gender pay gap is primarily a result of two issues: women earning less than men for the same jobs and women being more likely to have lower-paying jobs than men.
 The latter is more common than the former.

-Another contributing factor is women more often than men taking time away from their careers after giving birth.
+Another contributing factor is women taking time away from careers after childbirth at higher rates than men, which affects career progression and lifetime earnings.

 U.S. median income by family size